Schedule Quality Assurance Procedures

 - Added Schedule Log Entries

 Any adjustments to the project Scope of Work that the two schedules represent should be taken into account when making the above comparison.

 A thorough review of large and complex project schedules is possible utilizing the procedures identified in this paper.
-The results of the analysis can provide insight into potential problems in the project schedule.
-Correcting the potential problems by changing logic or adding the appropriate detail to the schedule can restore the schedule as useful project management tool to properly measure progress, determine the effect of changes in scope, and forecast the completion of contractual milestones and overall project completion dates.
+The results of the schedule quality analysis can provide insight into potential problems.
+Correcting the potential problems by changing logic or adding the appropriate detail to the schedule can restore the schedule as a useful project management tool to properly measure progress, determine the effect of changes in scope, and forecast the completion of contractual milestones and overall project completion dates.